grafana/mimir/docs/sources/operators-guide/architecture/components/distributor.md

 The distributor data cleanup includes the following transformation:

-- The metric metadata `help` is truncated to fit in the length defined in `-validation.max-metadata-length` flag.
+- The metric metadata `help` is truncated to fit in the length defined via the `-validation.max-metadata-length` flag.

 The distributor validation includes the following checks: